Welcome to the Comparative Judgement Research Consortium!

 Acknowledgements

-This group was set up through a National Centre for Research Methods Special Interest Group grant and then sustained with support from the London Mathematical Society, Bath Spa University, and a UKRI Future Leaders Fellowship [MR/X034992/1].
+This group was set up through a National Centre for Research Methods Special Interest Group grant and then sustained with support from the London Mathematical Society, Bath Spa University, an EPSRC Mathematical Sciences Discipline Hopping Grant [UKRI2389], and a UKRI Future Leaders Fellowship [MR/X034992/1].